 Symptoms

-Several treatments can be used to treat ich, but the best way to stop outbreaks is to maintain acceptable water quality and practice basic hygiene.
+Several treatments is used to treat ich, but the best way to stop outbreaks is to maintain acceptable water quality and practice basic hygiene.

 Fin rot